-Carolyn Ellis is the leading writer in the move toward personal, autobiographical writing as a strategy for academic research.
+Carolyn Ellis is a prominent writer in the move toward personal, reflexive writing as an approach to academic research.
 In addition to her landmark books Final Negotiations and The Ethnographic I, she has authored numerous stories that demonstrate the emotional power and academic value of autoethnography.

-A new preface text by the author reflects on the subsequent developments in the field since the book’s original publication and Carolyn’s extensive contribution to the scholarship.
-This is an important work for qualitative researchers and a student-friendly text for courses.
+A new preface text by the author reflects on the subsequent developments in the author’s life and her vision for autoethnography since the book’s original publication.
+Demonstrating Carolyn’s extensive contribution to autoethnographic scholarship, this new edition offers compelling ideas and stories for qualitative researchers and a student-friendly text for courses.

 Preface to the Classic Edition